objectvault/build/README.md

 Use:

-* registry_orgs / orgname - for inviations to organization, or
+* registry_orgs / orgname - for invitations to organization, or
-* registry_org_stores / storename - for inviations to store
+* registry_org_stores / storename - for invitations to store